AI-generated

 • Procedural Issues:

-• Whether petitioner was deprived of procedural due process due to the negligence of its counsel.
+• Whether the petitioner was deprived of procedural due process by the declaration of default and rendition of judgment due to counsel’s negligence.

-• Whether the defense of prescription was properly raised and should be entertained by the court.
+• Whether the defense of prescription can be raised for the first time on appeal.

 • Substantive Issues:

-• Whether petitioner's corporate name is identical or confusingly similar to respondent's corporate name in violation of Section 18 of the Corporation Code.
+• Whether the petitioner’s corporate name is identical or confusingly similar to respondent’s name within the meaning of Section 18 of the Corporation Code.

-• Whether the order to change the corporate name violates the constitutional guarantee of religious freedom.
+• Whether ordering the petitioner to change its corporate name violates the constitutional guarantee of religious freedom.

 Ruling